Utak-West/MetroPower-Manpower-Dashboard/VERCEL_DEPLOYMENT.md

 # MetroPower Manpower Dashboard - Vercel Deployment Guide

-This guide will help you deploy the MetroPower Manpower Dashboard to Vercel for Antoine Haro and the Metro Power team.
+This guide will help you deploy the MetroPower Manpower Dashboard to Vercel for Antione Harrell and the Metro Power team.

 ## Prerequisites